 Eric is a junior at UC Berkeley majoring in Nuclear Engineering and minoring in Public Policy.
 His work includes outreach across the bay with RadWatch/DoseNet, observing and attributing statistical variations in radiation data, and developing RW/DN's code base for radiation spectrum analysis.

-Kel is a first year Nuclear Engineer at UC Berkeley with an intended minor in Forestry.
-They are interested in how radiation interacts with with natural ecosystems and computer science.
-Kel aims to work on software development and analysis with the RadWatch/DoseNet team.
+Kel is a sophomore at UC Berkeley majoring in Nuclear Engineering, with an intended minor in EECS.
+They are interested in how radiation interacts with natural ecosystems and computer science.
+Kel helps in the UI design of our portable sensors and data visualization.

 Zak is a 4th year student at UC Merced, studying Computer Science & Engineering.
 He is interested in the databases and algorithms behind managing nuclear power and systems.
 This summer he hopes to learn practical skills and better understand what he might want to do after graduation when entering the work force.